How to Install CMake on Fedora 39/38/37 Linux

 The bootstrap script may take a few minutes to complete.

-Step 5: Build CMake
+Build and Compile CMake

 Once the bootstrap script has finished, use the make command to build CMake: